-Alicia Morgan became the Vice President of Education and Programs at the Frontiers of Flight Museum in 2017.
-She immediately used her engineering background and social capital to create new partnerships in the STEM community and other technology organizations, helping to exceed the Museum’s strategic goal of reaching over 40,000 students annually.
-In 2018, under Alicia’s leadership, the Museum’s Education Department received the Million Women Mentors® Stand Up for STEM Award at the Texas Women & Girls in STEM Summit.
-The award the first for the department recognizes their efforts to engage girls in STEM through the Young Women’s STEM Leadership Initiative.
+In 2017, Alicia assumed the role of Vice President of Education and Programs at the Frontiers of Flight Museum.
+Leveraging her engineering background and extensive network, she forged strategic partnerships within the STEM community and technology organizations, surpassing the Museum’s goal of reaching over 40,000 students annually.
+Under Alicia’s leadership, the Education Department of the Museum received the Million Women Mentors® Stand Up for STEM Award at the Texas Women & Girls in STEM Summit in 2018.

 Press and Media- Leadership Consultant Links